Skip to content

 flash gen

-Generates code based on your flash.config.json configuration for Go, TypeScript/JavaScript, and Python.
+Generates code based on your flash.toml configuration for Go, TypeScript/JavaScript, and Python.

 flash studio